gyulanemeth/bluefox.email/posts/collecting-contacts-with-bluefox-email-draft.md

 During signup, users check a box explicitly agreeing to receive emails.
 This is clearer than buried terms and conditions and shows more intentional consent.

 **Best: Multi-List Selection**
 Users can select exactly which types of emails they want to receive by choosing specific subscriber lists.
 This provides the strongest consent and typically yields the highest engagement rates.
-BlueFox Email will soon support multi-list signup, allowing subscribers to choose their preferences upfront.
+BlueFox Email supports multi-list signup, subscribers can choose which lists to join during signup using checkboxes.

 :::tip
 The clearer you are about what users are signing up for, the better your engagement rates will be.
 Always communicate: